-One talented job seeker I worked with had this happen to her.
+This is what happened to a talented professional I worked with.
 She and the interviewer entered into the salary discussion early in the job interview process.

 She decided that the salary was below what she would want and didn’t want to waste the interviewer’s time.
 That was very considerate of her, however, one week later her friend took that same job making $10K more than what the company said it could offer.

 Companies will pay more if they see value in what you can do.
 Typically that doesn’t happen within the first 5-20 minutes of talking with you.

 I am not a financial genius, but I do know that there are different pots of money a company can use to pay for things.
 If they need to, they will gladly tap into those pots.